 As is often the case in a small village, Albany doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Albany who are college-educated is close to the national average for all communities of 21.84%: 18.18% of the adults in Albany have a bachelor's degree or advanced degree.
+In terms of college education, Albany is nearly on par with the US average for all cities of 21.84%: 18.18% of adults 25 and older in Albany have a bachelor's degree or advanced degree.

 The people who call Albany home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albany residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Albany include Irish, German, English, Swedish, and Danish.